Skip to content

 Problem / Context

-CodeQuest is a web-based learning platform where code is the gameplay mechanic and story is the motivational layer.
-The user solves C# challenges to progress through the experience, while the backend validates solutions objectively.
-The platform combines AI-generated narrative progression with server-side code execution and evaluation.
+CodeQuest is a web-based learning platform where code is the gameplay mechanic and story is what keeps the user engaged.
+The user solves C# challenges to progress, while the backend validates solutions objectively using Roslyn.
+Each chapter is generated dynamically by Azure OpenAI based on what happened in the previous step.

 AI Integration